 They all fight wrinkles the same way.
 Studies show that Vitamin A:

-- It hasantioxidant properties that destroy free radicals before they give you wrinkles and dark spots.
+- Has antioxidant properties that destroy free radicals before they give you wrinkles and dark spots.

-- It accelerates cellular turnover(i.e. the skin’s natural exfoliating process), reducing the appearance of dark spots and wrinkles.
+- Accelerates cellular turnover(i.e. the skin’s natural exfoliating process), reducing the appearance of dark spots and wrinkles.

-- It boosts the production of collagen, the protein that keeps skin firm.
+- Boosts the production of collagen, the protein that keeps skin firm.

 But some are more powerful than others.
 Retinoic acid is the most powerful – but also the most irritating.
 That’s why it’s available by prescription only.